FAQs

 Lodging & Food

 Please tell us when you register.
-We want everyone to eat well and feel great
+We want to make sure we are aware of any desires/restrictions you may have.

 We usually rent a spacious, beautiful house.
 Early birds get first pick of rooms (private or shared).
 Latecomers get whatever’s left—fair’s fair.
 Check the Airbnb link on the homepage for room details, and let us know your preferences when you sign up.